KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_wound_that_becomes_light.md

 This chapter is an offering — not of answers, but of presence.
 A remembering, not a resolving.
 An invitation to stand at the edge of the unbearable and discover that even there, especially there, the light still speaks.

+Within the architecture of this book, it is the human doorway into the section on healing and remembrance: here, the question of suffering meets the language of water, coherence, and the inner wound that becomes light.

 I will walk with you through the three veils of this question:
 1. The Human Level — where pain is real, raw, and intimate.
 2. The Spiritual Level — where suffering becomes a signal of imbalance and transformation.